-34. With regard to the recommendation that the human resources of the BFO should be significantly enhanced so that they can handle the increasingly complex cases of ML, the authorities have presented a concept of multi-functionality and flexibility as embodied in the approved Arrangement Plan of the KPC (police force) and the guiding principles of the Division of Organized Crime (DOC) respectively.
+- 55. Changes in this Recommendation just affected one of the recommendations.
+With regard to the recommendation that the human resources of the BFO should be significantly enhanced so that they can handle the increasingly complex cases of ML, the authorities have presented a concept of multi-functionality and flexibility as embodied in the approved Arrangement Plan of the KPC (police force) and the guiding principles of the Division of Organized Crime (DOC) respectively.
 It is unclear how these concepts relate to the level of human resources at the BFO.
-The examiners' recommendation has not been met.
+The examiners' recommendation has not been met. - 56.
 No information has been provided with regard to giving consideration to assigning more lawyers to deal with MLA requests.
-The recommendation has not been met.
+The recommendation has not been met. - 57.
 For the recommendation that the PPO continue to build up its specialist prosecutorial resources and continue their efforts to attract more local legal professionals into the prosecutorial and judicial services, the PPO noted that it is doing its utmost to upgrade the personnel.
-Information on structure of and assignment of work and the internal training programme for staff was also presented.
-The Examiners' recommendation has not been met.
-With regard to the issue of more staff for the FIU (MOT) to fulfill its supervisory role for DNFBPs the request is with the Ministry of Finance as indicated earlier in the report and accordingly the recommendation has not been met.
-On the issue of reviewing and strengthening as necessary the resources available to supervise financial institutions, the Authorities have noted that the allocation of financial resources is one of the strategic goals of the Central Bank and as such resources are allocated annually to hire new staff.
-This is based on policy memorandum from the supervision departments within the Bank indicating their short, medium and long term goals and the activities for the coming year and the resources needed to carry out those activities.
-Accordingly, in the past year four (4) new staff were recruited for the supervision departments.
-The Examiners' recommendation has been met.
+Information on structure of and assignment of work and the internal training

+- programme for staff was also presented.
+The Examiners' recommendation has not been met. - 58.
+With regard to the issue of more staff for the FIU (MOT) to fulfill its supervisory role for DNFBPs the FIU has started the procedure to employ new supervisors and accordingly the recommendation has not been met. - 59.
 The issue of resources is an ongoing matter and accordingly updates on staff levels with regard to this and the other recommendation made for R. 30 will have to be provided at each reporting period.
 There is overall limited compliance with R. 30.